cbillowes/curious-programmer-oxygen/content/posts/2018/2018-10-18-setting-up-my-environment-in-fedora/2018-10-18-setting-up-my-environment-in-fedora-shell.md

 ---

 I had to [re-install](/blog/setting-up-my-environment-in-fedora) so I documented my process.
-In this post, I focus on configuring my shell for a personalized experience. :blush:
+In this post, I focus on configuring my shell for a personalized experience.

 ---